TitilayoMG/SmartHome-Solutions-Supply-chain-Analysis/README.md

 ![](X001.PNG)

 ### Data Cleaning
-Checked for missing data and changed each columns to their appropriate data types.
+Checked for missing values, duplicates and consistencies in all 4 datasets to ensure the dataset is fit for exploration and also transformed the dataset by changing the columns to the right data types
 * Data Cleaning
 ![](X1.PNG)